 Be aware of employee rights while on leave:

-- For example, they can work for 10 paid ‘Keeping in touch days’ (KIT): But only if you agree this with them.
+- Employees can work for 10 paid ‘Keeping in touch days’ (KIT), but only if you agree to this with them.

 - They have the right to ask you to consider flexible working.
 You don’t have to say yes.

-- They are also entitled to earn leave in lieu of bank holidays, if they are normally entitled to take these as leave in addition to their standard annual leave.
+- Employees are also entitled to earn leave in lieu of bank holidays if they are normally entitled to take these as leave in addition to their standard annual leave.

-- They have the same redundancy rights during all parental leave.
+- Employees have the same redundancy rights during all parental leave.